barantoro/baran-component/README.md

 ## Checkbox Component

-The `MyCheckbox` component is a customizable checkbox with various props and events.
+The `BaranCheckbox` component is a customizable checkbox with various props and events.

 ### Props